hearthdesign/rock_paper/README.md

 ![opponent_buttons.png](https://github.com/hearthdesign/assets_for_repos/blob/main/assets_for_repos/assets/images/spocky/opponent_buttons.png)

-==SPOCKY== doesn't just recreate the RPSLS game; it also aims to evoke the nostalgic feeling of playing those vintage games.
+SPOCKY doesn't just recreate the RPSLS game; it also aims to evoke the nostalgic feeling of playing those vintage games.
 Additionally, the game features six opponents, each with unique avatars, moves, and a touch of humor.

 ## Project Structure
 The project follows a consistent design language with bold color schemes and rounded shapes.